betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingEvents.md

 5. **BSSw Topics**: There is no specific guidance for this for the event content type.
 See [common layout section](CommonLayout.md) of the guide.

 **Event Specific deck attributes** are seen right below the deck text.
+There are four deck attributes specific to events and are listed below.
 These event deck attributes customize different parts of the deck for the event content type.

 1. **Date**: Date or range of dates when the EVENT is taking place.
 2. **Location**: Use the word "Virtual" or name of physical location